-The best trees to add to your yard are the ones that have the traits you seek for the specific spot on the property.
+The best trees to add to your yard are the ones that have the traits you seek for specific spots on the property.
 For instance, an ornamental flowering tree adds a little more beauty to the front yard, while shade trees help keep the patio and backyard cooler on sunny summer days.
+They'll also need to be hardy in your hardiness zone and adapted to growing on your soil type.
 While the best trees for any location vary a bit depending on climate plus the locations and conditions within the yard, these trees are all-around favorites for providing shade, privacy or a bit of curb appeal.

 Before venturing out to get a tree based on its looks alone, take a good look at your yard for potential tree locations.
 This helps assess how much space you have, especially if you are considering tall trees that grow quickly or provide a huge canopy for shade.

 Aside from your yard layout, determine what you're really looking for in a tree.
 Do you need shade trees to help keep the house or yard cooler on a hot summer day?
 Perhaps you'd like more privacy for a lengthy driveway situated near a neighbor's yard.
 If you enjoy trees that flower in spring, think about whether you want one just for the flowers or one that also bears fruit you can eat, such as cherries.
 If you live in an area that receives a lot of snow and ice for months, an evergreen tree might provide some much-needed color to an otherwise gray and barren landscape in your yard.

 Once you have an idea of the basic genres of trees you want for the yard, such as those that offer shade, flowers or curb appeal, you're ready to look up tree species in the particular categories that best suit your yard.
 These trees provide at least one desirable trait for the average yard and are available in several United States Department of Agriculture (USDA) hardiness zones.

 1. Dwarf Japanese Maple